 - Nerve function

-While both fish provide calcium, Atlantic Pollock provides over four times the amount of calcium than Alaska Pollock.
+While both fish provide calcium, Atlantic Pollock provides over four times the amount of calcium than their fish cousin.
 Calcium, like magnesium is important for blood pressure and the heart.

 Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 7.

-Alaska Pollock contains 375 mg of potassium while Atlantic Pollock has 403 mg.
+Both Pollock contains a good amount.
 Potassium is beneficial for reducing sodium intake.
 It helps the body reduce fluids and rids excess sodium 8.
 This process helps to reduce blood pressure.

-Alaska Pollock and Atlantic Pollock contain good amounts of selenium.
+Pollock contains good amounts of selenium.
 Studies 9 show selenium may help to protect the following:

 - Immune system